larapollehn/remy/README.md

 Saul B. Needleman and Christian D. Wunsch introduced 1970 an approach to compute the optimal global alignment of two sequences for comparing two nucleotide or amino acid sequences.

+# Road Map
+- [ ] Understand the algorithm
+- [ ] Implement and test the core algorithm
+- [ ] Embedd the UI inside the core algorithm
+- [ ] Run unit tests with React.js front-end
+- [ ] Make the app PWA